Goat Hill Overlook

 Open grassy area of Goat Hill Overlook.

-Goat Hill overlooks the Delaware River to Lambertville, NJ and New Hope, Pennsylvania.
+Goat Hill overlooks the Delaware River to Lambertville, New Jersey and New Hope, Pennsylvania.

 Lambertville and New Hope seen from Goat Hill Overlook.